 Soon after the photo shoot, I got my first film industry gig working as an extra for a Middle-Eastern casting company.
 I stumbled onto the opportunity on Craigslist.

 I played an Iraqi man & dressed myself for the role.
 The director, Jared Chandler, was so impressed that he announced to the wardrobe supervisor that he did a great job dressing me, which the supervisor responded with, "He showed up that way!"
-(That's me in the teal suit.)
+(That's me in the teal suit, holding the beads.)

 As a US Air Force veteran, I applied to work with the production company directly and soon found myself working on more projects as not only an extra, but also as a wardrobe assistant & set painter, painting murals & signs for the film sets.